hienmeo85/PlandayWebSite/README.md

 4) Now populate the fields with the following data

-    Email - “martinjosephbakewell+” +(RandomNumber) + ”@gmail.com” - make sure the email address that was used is output with the results
+    Email - “hienvtt85+” +(RandomNumber) + ”@gmail.com” - make sure the email address that was used is output with the results

     Name - "Test Please Ignore"